Installation Of Water Treatment Plants At I-8 Underway: CDA - UrduPoint

 Installation Of Water Treatment Plants At I-8 Underway: CDA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2021 ) :Capital Development Authority (CDA) has taken several steps to ensure provision of clean drinking water to the residents of Federal capital and a project for installation of water treatment plants at I-8 and Sangjani is underway.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2021 ) :Capital Development Authority (CDA) has taken several steps to ensure provision of clean drinking water to the residents of Federal capital and a project for installation of water treatment plants at I-8 and Sangjani was in progress.

 CDA has estimated Rs 495 millions for repair and maintenance work of rotten water pipelines, tube wells, water tankers, installation of new pipelines and other projects.